Jim Boeheim: Personal life and charity

 Around 11:22 p.m. on February 20, 2019, Boeheim was driving his car on Interstate 690 in Syracuse when he struck and killed a 51-year-old man who was standing near the side of the road.
 The accident was reportedly a result of a disabled car being in the middle of the road in bad weather.
 When Boeheim maneuvered around the other car, he struck the man, who had been a passenger in the disabled car.
 Field, speed, and sobriety tests were administered by police.
 Boeheim was speeding, but Onondaga County District Attorney William Fitzpatrick determined the collision would have been fatal even if Boeheim was going the speed limit at the time.
 It was additionally found that the disabled vehicle did not have lights on and had non-operational rear marker lights, and that the passengers of the disabled car, including the man who was struck and killed, were wearing dark clothing.
 Boeheim was not charged relating to the incident.
+In April 2023, lawyers for Boeheim agreed to settle a lawsuit filed by the family of a man killed in the crash.

 Boeheim has received criticism for his aggressive nature toward the press and often got into spats with beat writers.
-In March 2021, he was criticised for mocking a reporter's height during a postgame press conference following a win against Clemson.
+In March 2021, he was criticized for mocking a reporter's height during a postgame press conference following a win against Clemson.